15 Awesome Things To Do In Tallinn [Estonia] In 2024

 brad in tallinnn

-The Old Town of Tallinn is bursting with amazing places to eat and dine.
-When we were walking around, we were spoilt for choice and couldn’t decide on where to eat.
-There are lots of options of authentic Estonian food, which is actually a blend of different foods into one!
+The Old Town of Tallinn is bursting with amazing places to eat.
+When we were walking around, we were spoilt for choice and couldn’t decide on where to dine.

 We ended up eating in a restaurant that was located in a cellar.
-It was calld Munga Kelder and it was awesome.
+It was called Munga Kelder and it was awesome.
 The vibe was amazing, the food was reasonably priced and tasted great!

 Another popular place to eat in Estonia is Olde Hansa which is quite expensive, but you’re paying for the experience too, so if you want medieval dining, then I suggest you head there!